Quantum surface effects on quantum emitters coupled to surface plasmon polariton

-As an ideal platform to explore strong quantized light-matter interactions, surface plasmon polariton (SPP) has inspired many applications in quantum technologies.
-It was recently found that quantum surface effects (QSEs) of the metal, including nonlocal optical response, electron spill-out, and Landau damping, contribute additional loss sources to the SPP.
-Such a deteriorated loss of the SPP severely hinders its realization of long-distance quantum interconnect.
-Here, we investigate the non-Markovian dynamics of quantum emitters (QEs) coupled to a common SPP in the presence of the QSEs in a planar metal-dielectric nanostructure.
-A mechanism to overcome the dissipation of the QEs caused by the lossy SPP is discovered.
-We find that, as long as the QE-SPP bound states favored by the QSEs are formed, a dissipationless entanglement among the QEs is created.
-It leads to that the separated QEs are coherently correlated in a manner of the Rabi-like oscillation mediated by the SPP even experiencing the metal absorption.
-Our study on the QSEs refreshes our understanding of the light-matter interactions in the absorptive medium and paves the way for applying the SPP in quantum interconnect.
+\begin{abstract*} As an ideal platform for exploring strong quantized light-matter interactions, surface plasmon polariton (SPP) has inspired many applications in quantum technologies.
+Recent experiments discovered that quantum surface effects (QSEs) of the metal, including nonlocal optical response, electron spill-out, and Landau damping, invalidate the classical electromagnetic theory and contribute additional loss sources to the SPP in the nanoscale.
+This hinders its applications.
+Going beyond the widely used classical local response approximation, we use the Feibelman $d$-parameter method to investigate the QSE-modified non-Markovian dynamics of quantum emitters (QEs) coupled to a SPP in a planar metal-dielectric nanostructure.
+A mechanism to overcome the dissipation of the QEs caused by the lossy SPP with the QSEs is discovered.
+We find that, as long as the QE-SPP bound states are formed, a dissipationless entanglement among the far-separated QEs is created.
+Compared with the local-response approximate results, the QSEs play a constructive role in establishing such a coherent correlation.
+The result lays a foundation for understanding the light-matter interactions in absorptive media and paves the way for the application of SPP in quantum network. \end{abstract*}